rwslinkman/articles/online-farm-data.md

 You specify a trigger and the cloud will execute your *function* to handle it.
 Triggers could be many things, amongst others:
 - HTTP requests
-- A message appeard on a message queue
+- A message appeared on a message queue
 - Someone asked a question to your Google Home or Alexa app
 - File uploads to your storage buckets
 - Database CRUD events